jcmincke/jazzml/docs/guide.rst

   parse_yaml('1.2', Real) == 1.2  # float python type

-The las built-in decoder is `null()` which decode a yaml null value into a specified python value.
+The last built-in Decoder is `null()` which decodes a yaml null value into a specified python value.

 .. code:: python